Selfie (TV series): Fandom

 In an interview with Refinery29 in July 2021, Gillan responded that she still gets constant tweets from fans saying they miss the show.
-The actress is also open to revisit the show with Cho suggesting a smaller project.
+The actress was open to the idea to revisit the show with Cho and suggested a smaller project.
 She was also informed that she is most known for Selfie on her IMDb page.

 Da'Vine Joy Randolph said in May 2022 that it meant a lot to her and the cast that people still talk about the series eight years later.
 She also mentioned that she would join a Selfie revival and suggested a movie or limited series.
 Randolph later commented that she loved working on the show and that her character was one of her favorite roles.
 In July 2022, when asked about Cho's thoughts on the show's cancellation, he answered, "I'm still stunned to see how many people still love that series.
 And yeah, I was bummed when it got canceled.
 I just thought that was a good show."
+He also mentioned his castmates and the crew, "It's hard to get a whole lot of talented people on one show.
+And so my philosophy is, when you got them, keep it going."

-In January 2023, Cho mentioned he has not received many offers for romantic comedy roles since Selfie.
+In January 2023, Cho stated he has not received many offers for romantic comedy roles since Selfie.
 In July 2023, he also reacted to fans' comments about bringing the show back.
 Cho responded that he had a positive experience working on the series, enjoyed acting with Gillan, and thought the writing was sharp.
 He also remarked, "Hopefully, I can work with some of those people again."

 In March 2024, Cindy White of The A.V.
 Club talked about how she wanted more seasons of Selfie and that Cho and Gillan had a lot of chemistry.
 Gillan responded that she loved the TV show and that it was "so, so much fun to work on."
 In June 2024, Karen Gillan spoke with Collider about the fandom's continuing love and support for the series.
 Gillan commented, "The reaction to that TV show is actually extraordinary.
 People still talk about it.
 There are all these fan accounts trying to get it to come back...I definitely want to collaborate with (creator) Emily Kapnek again on something because I really love that character and wanna do something else with her.
 We’re gonna be cooking something up, for sure."

-She also noted that the more she meets fans of the show, she realized how important having John Cho as a romantic Asian male lead on American television and was proud of that achievement.
+In December 2025, a clipped video edit of Selfie went viral and received over 37 million views.

+In September 2026, actor Simu Liu expressed his appreciation for Selfie in response to a post about how Hollywood has overlooked Asian men in leading roles.